Free during beta. Paid plans coming later

-Real-Time Streamflow Conditions for District of Columbia — 7 Monitoring Stations
+Real-Time Streamflow Conditions for D.C.7 Monitoring Stations

-District of Columbia: 7 Streamflow Sites
+D.C.: 7 Streamflow Sites

 dc: 7 Streamflow Sites

-About Streamflow Data for District of Columbia
+About Streamflow Data for D.C.

 What's the Flow? aggregates this data into an easy-to-read format, allowing you to quickly assess current conditions, compare flow rates to historical median flows, and identify rivers running significantly above or below normal levels.